How to Paint Plywood

 Ever since I built the two-tone A-frame desk, the most common questions I get are –

-• How did you get that smooth feel on plywood?
+- How did you get that smooth feel on plywood?

-• Did you use expensive veneer?
+- Did you use expensive veneer?

 RELATED: See all the techniques to cover plywood edges!

-Type of Plywood for Painting
+What Type of Plywood is Best for Painting?

 If you follow the below directions to prepare and prime your plywood, you can use any paint you like!

+If you use regular latex plaint, you would need a top coat.
 You can also use acrylic paint or chalk paint – just be sure to seal them appropriately at the end.

 ***This post contains referral or affiliate links.
 It is a way for this site to earn advertising fees by advertising or linking to certain products and/or services.
 Please read my full disclosure here ***